junxit/us-congress-code/title-10/chapter-3/sec-129a.md

 ### Amendments

+2017—Subsec. (b).
+Pub.
+L. 115–91, § 1081(a)(5), struck out “(as identified pursuant to section 118b of this title)” after “armed forces”.
+Subsec. (d).
+Pub.
+L. 115–91, § 1051(a)(6)(B), redesignated pars.
+(3) and (4) as (1) and (2), respectively, and struck out former pars.
+(1) and (2) which read as follows: “(1) The civilian strategic workforce plan (required by section 115b of this title). “(2) The civilian positions master plan (required by section 1597(c) of this title).”
 2016—Subsec. (g).
 Pub.
 L. 114–328 added subsec. (g).
 2011—Pub.
 L. 112–81 amended section generally.
 Prior to amendment, text read as follows: “The Secretary of Defense shall use the least costly form of personnel consistent with military requirements and other needs of the Department.
 In developing the annual personnel authorization requests to Congress and in carrying out personnel policies, the Secretary shall— “(1) consider particularly the advantages of converting from one form of personnel (military, civilian, or private contract) to another for the performance of a specified job; and “(2) include in each manpower requirements report submitted under section 115a of this title a complete justification for converting from one form of personnel to another.”

 ### Strategic Policy for the Retrograde, Reconstitution, and Replacement of Operating Forces Used To Support Overseas Contingency Operations